UKPLab/tacl2025-ood-eval-self-rationalization/README.md

 ```

 ## Human Evaluation
-For human evaluation, we follow examples from the [Potato Annotation Tool](https://github.com/davidjurgens/potato).
+For human evaluation, we follow examples projects from the [Potato Annotation Tool](https://github.com/davidjurgens/potato).
 The code for our project can be found [here](https://github.com/UKPLab/tacl2025-ood-eval-self-rationalization/tree/main/human_eval/exp_eval2).

 ## Citation
 In progress

+## Disclaimer
+This repository is published for the sole purpose of giving additional background details on the respective publication.